centrify/AWS-Automation/README.md

 "User data is limited to 16 KB."
 [2]

+Q. How to use putty (instead of web-based ssh client from admin portal) to connect the enrolled machine?
+Change the security group for the connector instance to allow for this.
+Keep the VPC same for all the security groups.
+Allow connector's security group to listen to port 22, of enrolled machines(Change Inbound rule from AWS Web Console).
+From connector machine, now ssh will be enabled via putty.

 References:
 [1] Running Commands on Your Linux Instance at Launch
   - http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html